YapuWU/LeakageDetector/README.md

 # LeakageDetector
 Using ATTINY13A to detect water leakage

+FUSE should be set to Fast Rising Power, this will cosume around 4ms to bring the MCU back from power down mode

 PB3  LED  -  High to turn on LED
 PB4  BUZZ -  High to turn on BUZZ